Where is Darren Huckerby now?

 Check out these great deals on replica football shirts and grab yourself a bargain.

-On returning to England Huckerby signed up for the 2011 Masters Tournament representing former club Leeds United and ending up the top scorer for the tournament.
+On returning to England Huckerby signed up for the 2011 Masters Tournament representing former club Leeds United and ended up the top scorer for the tournament.

 He has also set up The Darren Huckerby Trust which provides support for local charities, community projects and individuals across the county of Norfolk.